pras-harness/developer-hub/kb/platform/harness-platform-faqs.md

 The most probable root cause is that there is a difference in query for this user group/user (like DC), so check and confirm and add the corresponding user query.

+### What is the default session timeout for a user in Harness?

+The default session timeout is 1440 minutes (1 day).
+Admins can configure and update this value as needed.

+### What is the maximum and minimum allowed session timeout?

+* Maximum: 4320 minutes (3 days)
+* Minimum: 30 minutes

+### Why am I getting logged out of Harness even while actively using it?

+This may be due to the Absolute Session Timeout setting.
+When this is configured, users are automatically logged out after the specified time, regardless of activity.

 ## Automation

 ### How can I use Harness CD with Google Cloud Functions?